Skip to main content

 If you live well with your aphantasia: no. If the discovery has unsettled you: read into the community before searching for "cures".
 Most affected people, after some months, conclude there's nothing wrong with their thinking.

-The VVIQ test gives you a clear assessment in 5 minutes — scientifically validated.
+The VST-16 gives you a clear initial assessment in 5 minutes — methodology modeled on the VVIQ (Marks, 1973).